 Built in a residence from 1507, and run by the same Florentine family since 1970, this boutique hotel has cozy rooms and spacious suites with a hearty breakfast.
 Accommodations can be standard rooms, ranging from one to four beds, or junior suites, one with a river view.
-Their top level Bacio Suite is a spacious one-bedroom that sleeps up to four, with either your choice of one queen or two single beds, plus an additional murphy bed in the living room and a private terrace.
-All come with air conditioning, free wifi, and a private bathroom, though one room’s bathroom is next door to the room itself.
-The breakfast buffet offers hot and cold continental selections paired with excellent cappuccino.
-Located in the City Center overlooking the Arno River, just steps from the Ponte Vecchio and a four minute walk to the Uffizi Gallery.
+Their top-level Bacio Suite is a spacious one-bedroom that sleeps up to four, with either your choice of one queen or two single beds, plus an additional murphy bed in the living room and a private terrace.
+All come with air conditioning and a private bathroom, though one room’s bathroom is next door to the room itself.
+The breakfast buffet offers hot and cold continental selections paired with an excellent cappuccino.
+Located in the City Center overlooking the Arno River, just steps from the Ponte Vecchio and a four-minute walk to the Uffizi Gallery.

 2. Hotel City – San Lorenzo

 Family-run, boutique hotel with extravagant décor, a wide range of room configurations, and an excellent complimentary breakfast.
-It doesn’t look like much from the outside, but once inside guests will be floored by the elaborate Murano glass ceiling, hand painted frescoes, and antique furnishings.
-Rooms are more simply dressed, ranging from cozy singles to family-friendly quadruple bed suites, all with A/C and free wifi.
-Breakfast is included in the room rates, with a great selection of pastries, meats, cheeses, and fruits, served with espresso drinks.
+It doesn’t look like much from the outside, but once inside guests will be floored by the elaborate Murano glass ceiling, hand-painted frescoes, and antique furnishings.
+Rooms are more simply dressed, ranging from cozy singles to family-friendly quadruple bed suites, all with A/C. Breakfast is included in the room rates, with a great selection of pastries, meat, cheese, and fruit, served with espresso drinks.
 Hotel City sits in San Lorenzo close to everything, right around the corner from the San Lorenzo Church and the Market, five minutes to the Duomo or the train station, and only ten minutes to the Accademia and Uffizi Galleries.

 4. Hotel Crocini – Santa Maria Novella